-For me personally, years of Vulvodynia, chronic debilitating UTI’s and painful periods every month, was the perfect storm for developing chronic pain.
+Personally, years of Pelvic Floor Dysfunction/Vulvodynia, chronic debilitating UTI’s and painful periods every month, was the perfect storm for developing chronic pain.

 If you have had pain in the pelvis on most days for more than three to six months, it is likely you have chronic pelvic pain.

 Another term used to describe chronic pain is Central Sensitization.
 This means the nervous system goes through a wind-up process and gets regulated in a constant state of high reactivity.
 This process alters the way our bodies and brains perceive and react to pain triggers.
 The nerve endings can become so sensitive that they interpret any sensation, even pressure or inflammation, as pain.

 As nerve pathways change and as they become more engrained in our brains and emotions, it’s much easier for our brains to perceive anything as a threat and continue to send pain signals, getting stuck in a vicious cycle.

 I attended a Pelvic Pain Program at McMaster University and they suggested to imagine the nerve pathways like a ski hill.
 The more skiers who go down that specific area, the deeper the grooves in the snow will get from their skis.
 Because of this, following skiers, will be more easily guided down those already deep grooves in the snow.
 Now imagine each skier as a pain signal and the ski grooves as the pathway.
 It becomes second nature for your brain to associate any sensation to pain due to the easy access of pain pathways (ski grooves) created by multiple pain episodes (Skiers).